purs-nix/purs-nix/docs/purs-nix.md

 - `build`: A function for creating ad hoc PureScript packages.
 See: [build](adding-packages.md#user-content-build).
 - `build-set`: A function for creating ad hoc PureScript packages en masse.
 See: [build](adding-packages.md#user-content-build-set).
 - `esbuild`/`purescript`: The esbuild/PureScript packages used for everything by default.
-- `ps-pkgs`: The attribute set of all non-namespaced PureScript pacakges.
+- `ps-pkgs`: The attribute set of all PureScript pacakges.
 - `ps-pkgs-ns`: The attribute set of all namespaced PureScript packages, accessed by `ps-pkgs-ns.<namespace>.<package>`.
 - `purs`: A function for building your project.
 - `licenses`: This is included for convenience so you can pass the returned attribute set into a [package.nix](adding-packages.md#user-content-using-info).